ArguMentor: Augmenting User Experiences with Counter-Perspectives: Evaluation

 \section{Evaluation}

 To investigate the benefits of ArguMentor for users reading opinion pieces, we conducted a within-subjects experiment with 24 participants.
-In this experimental design, each participant read some opinion articles using ArguMentor (experimental condition) and others without the system (control condition), i.e., typical reading without any intervention.
+In this experimental design, each participant read one op-ed using ArguMentor (experimental condition) and one without the system (control condition), i.e., typical reading without any intervention.